Seednode/roulette/README.md

 While this might thwart very basic attacks, the proper solution for most use cases would likely be to add authentication via a reverse proxy.

+If the `--redact` flag is passed, references to the admin prefix will be redacted in log output.

 ## Filtering
 You can provide a comma-delimited string of alphanumeric patterns to match via the `include=` query parameter, assuming the `-f|--filter` flag is enabled.